rosano/emojilog/os-app/open-guide/text.en.md

 # Sundials

-Time is visually represented in a circle with a divisions based on the duration:
+Time is visually represented in a circle with divisions based on the duration:

 <table class="EMLGuideSundialLegend">